 Grater And Blender

-On Facebook, I have noticed families getting together on a weeknight to make their own DIY laundry detergent together.
+On Facebook, I’ve noticed families getting together on a weeknight to make their own DIY laundry detergent together.
 What a great idea!
 I hope you enjoy this recipe as much as I do!
-Saving money is a huge thing to all of us!
+Saving money is a huge thing for all of us!

 - 1 cup Borax Detergent Booster

-- 1 cup Super Washing Soda (not regular baking soda)
+- 1 cup Arm and Hammer Super Washing Soda (not regular baking soda)

 Grate the bar of soap by hand, or use an electric vegetable grater.
 Put these 3 ingredients in a blender to blend.
 After doing this, it will look just like the store-purchased detergent, but will not include all the “fillers."
 You will use less product per load and will have fewer “soap bubbles."
 Remember, just having bubbles doesn’t mean clean.
 I use 1-3 teaspoons per load, depending on the size of the load.
 I have a HE-High Efficiency washer, and it works great in regular washing machines as well.
 Store the finished product in an airtight container, preferably glass to keep it dry.
 I store some in 5-gallon buckets, but I don't live where it's humid.
 Just giving you the heads up.

 Will Borax take the smell out of my clothes?